top of page

 Why 150 Minutes a Week May Help Lower Long-Term Stress and Build Resilience

-In plain language, that can look like:
+In simple terms, this can look like:

 • 20–25 minutes of cardio most days

-• cycling, swimming, elliptical training, hiking, or low-impact aerobic work
+• Cycling, swimming, elliptical training, hiking, or low-impact aerobic work

-For older adults, the guidance also emphasizes balance training in addition to aerobic and strength work, especially when maintaining independence is the goal.
+For older adults, the guidance emphasizes balance training in addition to aerobic and strength work, especially when maintaining independence is the goal.

-That means the most effective plan is often a layered one:
+The most effective plan is often layered:

-1. Start with the right dose
+1. Start with the Right Dose

 If someone is deconditioned, in pain, or chronically stressed, we start below the point of overload.
 Sometimes that means walking, recumbent cardio, or brief aerobic intervals.

-2. Build consistency first
+2. Build Consistency First

-3. Support the whole system
+3. Support the Whole System

-4. Match the plan to the person
+4. Match the Plan to the Person

-That is why exercise prescription matters.
+This is why exercise prescription matters.
 The body responds best when the input matches the individual.

-Build toward 150 minutes per week.
+• Build toward 150 minutes per week.
 This can be gradual.
 Ten-minute sessions still count.

-Add strength training twice a week.
+• Add strength training twice a week.
 Strength supports function, metabolism, posture, and confidence.

 Work With Me